rfuzzo/MWSE/docs/source/references/code-patch-features.md

 !!! tip
 	These values are available in Lua by their index in the `tes3.codePatchFeature` table.
 For example, `tes3.codePatchFeature.incorrectInventorySoundsFix` has a value of `113`.

+!!! info
+	The descriptions for each MCP feature are found in the `mcpatch\\describe.json` file.

 Index                                 | Value
 ------------------------------------- | -----
 savegameCorruptionFix                 | `1`